MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 The systems security requirements shall conform to FERPA standards.

-### 3.7.5 Data Integerty
+### 3.7.5 Data Integrity

-[How the data is protected and kept clean.
-How it's maintained.
-Crash conditions.
-Bad data entered.
-Bad data from external sources.]
+User data shall be backed up continuously as the user is running the application.
+Any changes made by the user will be immediately stored into the user account database.
+This will ensure that the data is not lost in the event of a power outage.

 # 4.0 Verification